How Do I Navigate Shallow Waters in All Safety

 If you do run aground in shallow water, remain calm and assess the situation.

-Shift your weight (and the passengers) to one side of the boat to help free the keel from the bottom, or use a push pole to push the boat off the obstruction.
+This will help free the keel from the bottom.
+Alternatively, use a push pole to push the boat off the obstruction.

 If there is no alternative but to enter the water, ensure that your engine(s) are not operational.
 Regrettably deadly accidents have happened.